Learning Stochastic Closures Using Ensemble Kalman Inversion: Numerical Results

 We now perform exactly the same set of experiments, fitting both an ODE and an SDE, but allowing the function $g_L$ to be learnt as well.
-The function $g_L$ is parameterized by the mean of a GP (with unknown values specified at $5$ fixed nodes, and constant observation error and hyper-parameters).
+The function $g_L$ is parameterized by the mean of a GP (with unknown values specified at $5$ fixed nodes, and unknown constant observation error and two unknown hyper-parameters).
 Thus we are fitting $8$ parameters for the ODE and $9$ parameters for the SDE, using a data vector $y$ of dimension $9$.
-When we do this, we are able to substantially improve the fit of the ODE in both data space, seen in Fig.~\ref{fig:G-L63-linear-error}a, and as measured by the fit to the invariant measure, as see in Fig.~\ref{fig:Invariant-measure-L63-sigma_10-linear-error}a-c.
+When we do this, we are able to obtain a good the fit for the ODE in both data space, seen in Fig.~\ref{fig:G-L63-linear-error}a, and as measured by the fit to the invariant measure, as see in Fig.~\ref{fig:Invariant-measure-L63-sigma_10-linear-error}a-c.
 Nonetheless the fit achieved by using an SDE remains substantially better, as seen in Fig.~\ref{fig:G-L63-linear-error}b and Fig.~\ref{fig:Invariant-measure-L63-sigma_10-linear-error}d-f.
-The ensemble mean of Gaussian process learnt in the ODE and SDE models are presented in Fig.~\ref{fig:L63_GP}.
+The ensemble means of the Gaussian process learnt in the ODE and SDE models are presented in Fig.~\ref{fig:L63_GP}.
 Both GPs successfully capture the linear trend in the middle range of $x_2$, while the GP learnt in the ODE model exhibits more oscillations around the middle part and more rapid deviation from the linear trend at both ends.